Version 2.0 (released 12th December, 2018)

-Over the past decade there has been expansive growth in the number of vaccines added to the immunisation schedule and an increase in the number of groups eligible to receive free vaccines through the National Immunisation Program.
-This expansion has resulted in increased complexity of the immunisation schedule and immunisation programs in general.
+There has been expansive growth in the number of vaccines on the National Immunisation Program Schedule in the past decade which has resulted in increased complexity of the immunisation schedule and immunisation programs in general.

 Health professionals play an integral role in delivering immunisation programs, and in order to provide a highly successful service, they need to attain a high level of knowledge in respect to vaccines and immunisation program requirements.

-Immunisation: a training course for GPs has been developed by the Communicable Disease Control Branch (CDCB), Department for Health and Ageing, South Australia.
+The course was developed by the Communicable Disease Control Branch (CDCB), Department for Health and Wellbeing, South Australia.

 This course has been developed specifically for GPs; however, it would be suitable for any medical practitioner wishing to improve their knowledge and expertise regarding immunisation.